 Read the abstract of “Final overall survival (OS) analysis from the CLEOPATRA study of first-line (1L) pertuzumab (Ptz), trastuzumab (T), and docetaxel (D) in patients (pts) with HER2-positive metastatic breast cancer (MBC).”

 HER2-positive breast cancers have too many copies of the HER2/neu gene, which make too much of the HER2 protein.
 HER2-positive breast cancers tend to be more aggressive than cancers that are HER2-negative.
 Both Herceptin and Perjeta work against HER2-positive breast cancers by blocking the cancer cells' ability to receive growth signals.
-Both medicines are given intravenously.
+Both medicines are given intravenously, which means they’re delivered directly into your bloodstream though an IV or a port.
+A newer form of Herceptin, Herceptin Hylecta (chemical name: trastuzumab and hyaluronidase-oysk), can be given as an injection.

 Herceptin, also a targeted therapy medicine, is FDA-approved to treat advanced-stage, HER2-positive breast cancer and to lower the risk of recurrence (the cancer coming back) of early-stage, HER2-positive breast cancer with a high risk of recurrence.